74805/Software-Engineering-Class/README.md

 ## How our game works
 Before starting the game the user must choose the starting state of the board by placing cells on it.
-When clicking the 'Start' button, each group of cells which are adjacent will be initialized as an organism.
-After that, every 100 milliseconds the board will update with the operations and reproduction of the organisms.
+Each group of cells which are adjacent will be initialized as an organism.
+When clicking the 'Start' button every 100 milliseconds the board will update with the operations and reproduction of the organisms.